nmlt/gtk4-rs/book/src/lists.md

 {{#rustdoc_include ../listings/lists/3/main.rs:factory_bind}}
 ```

-On first glance, that seems to work.
+At first glance, that seems to work.
 However, as you scroll around and activate a few list elements,
 you will notice that sometimes multiple numbers change even though you only activated a single one.
-This relates to how the views work internally.
+This relates to how the view works internally.
 Not every model item belongs to a single widget, but the widgets get recycled instead as you scroll through the view.
 That also means that in our case, multiple numbers will be bound to the same widget.

 Situations like these are so common that GTK offers an alternative to property binding: [expressions](../git/docs/gtk4/struct.Expression.html).
 As a first step it allows us to remove the "bind" step.
-Now let us see how the "setup" step now works.
+Let us see how the "setup" step now works.

 <span class="filename">Filename: listings/lists/4/main.rs</span>